UNI is monitoring the global, domestic, and local situation closely and giving the situation all the serious attention a pandemic demands.

 If you want to submit a claim, you can do so online.
 To better serve our members and clients, trips scheduled to depart within the next 30 days will be given priority.
 Given the exceptional circumstances, we ask that you hold off submitting claims for trips scheduled for a later departure.

-Due to the travel advisory issued on March 13, no trip cancellation or interruption costs will be reimbursed after departure, because the credit card can only agree to reimburse you before you leave the country.
+Due to the travel advisory issued on March 13, no trip cancellation or interruption costs will be reimbursed after departure, because the credit card company would have reimbursed you before you left the country.
 You should also note that your health coverage does not apply to coronavirus-related care.

 It includes expenses related to an early return to your home province for a reason accepted by the insurer.
 Reimbursable expenses are as follows: airfare, reasonable living expenses and the unused part of the land portion of the trip.

 To submit a claim online, visit the claims section.
 We ask that you first contact your travel agency or airline to find out their policy.